ronaldoussoren/pyobjc/docs/api/module-objc.rst

 ........................................................

 Method arguments can have prefixes that closer describe their functionality.
-Those prefixes are inheritted from Distributed Objects are not used by the Objective-C runtime, but are used by PyObjC.
+Those prefixes are inherited from Distributed Objects are not used by the Objective-C runtime, but are used by PyObjC.

 * When a pointer argument is an input argument it is prefixed by